 Urban problems such as traffic congestion, safety and pollution are difficult to tackle as the mitigation involves multiple stakeholders.
-The aim of LOOPER is to develop new ways of decision-making that bring together citizens, stakeholders and policy-makers by building a participatory co-creation methodology and platform that demonstrate ‘learning loops’.
+The aim of Looper was to develop new ways of decision-making that bring together citizens, stakeholders and policy-makers by building a participatory co-creation methodology and platform that demonstrate ‘learning loops’.

-LOOPER’s methodology addresses the whole co-creation process.
-Citizens and stakeholders debate on topical issues, then frame the problem and collect data.
-The LOOPER platform visualizes the data, and enables the co-design of solutions which are evaluated and the best are put into practice and monitored.
-The platform will be tested in three living labs in Brussels, Verona and Manchester.
+The Looper model addressed the whole co-creation process.
+Citizens and stakeholders debated on topical issues, then framed the problem and collected data.
+The Looper platform visualized the data, and enabled the co-design of solutions which were evaluated and the best were put into practice and monitored.
+The platform was tested in three living labs in Brussels, Verona and Manchester.

-LOOPER was launched in July 2017 and will run until June 2020.
+Looper was launched in July 2017 and ran until October 2020.
 It was submitted under JPI Urban Europe’s ERA-NET Cofund Smart Urban Futures Call.
-LOOPER receives funding from the European Union, Innoviris Brussels, the UK Economic and Social Research Council, and the Italian Ministry of Education, University and Research.
+Looper received funding from the European Union, Innoviris Brussels, the UK Economic and Social Research Council, and the Italian Ministry of Education, University and Research.